alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 }
 ```
 <footer>
-(*) Let's ignore such minor issues as the absence of async code &ndash; for now.
+(*) We ignore such minor issues as the absence of async code &ndash; for now.
 </footer>

 ---